hashicorp/vault/website/source/docs/configuration/index.html.md

   updated dynamically.
 Supported log levels: Trace, Debug, Error, Warn, Info.

 - `log_format` `(string: "")` – Specifies the log format to use; overridden by
   CLI and env var parameters.
-Supported log formats: Standard, Json.
+Supported log formats: "standard", "json".

 - `default_lease_ttl` `(string: "768h")` – Specifies the default lease duration
   for tokens and secrets.
 This is specified using a label suffix like `"30s"` or